 (d) Any other accredited counseling programs accepted by the board in accordance with rules adopted under division (F)(3) of this section.

 (C) To be accepted by the committee for purposes of division (B) of this section, counselor training must include at least the following:

 (1) Instruction in human growth and development; counseling theory; counseling techniques; group dynamics, processing, and counseling; appraisal of individuals; research and evaluation; professional, legal, and ethical responsibilities; social and cultural foundations; and lifestyle and career development;

 (2) Participation in a supervised practicum and internship in counseling.

-(D) The committee may issue a provisional license to an applicant who meets all of the requirements to be licensed under this section as follows:
+(D) The committee may issue a temporary license to practice as a licensed professional counselor to an applicant who meets all of the requirements to be licensed under this section as follows:

 (E) An individual may not sit for the licensing examination unless the individual meets the educational requirements to be licensed under this section.
 An individual who is denied admission to the licensing examination may appeal the denial in accordance with Chapter 119. of the Revised Code.

 Rules adopted under this division shall be adopted in accordance with Chapter 119. of the Revised Code.